ShiKangdi/Image-Retrieval-via-Canonical-Correlation-Analysis-and-Binary-Hypothesis-Testing/README.md

 score_ap_from_ranks.m: This file calculates the average precision for each query image.

+compute_map_r.m: This file calculate the Map for all query image

 test_Map.m: It tests the Map based on the retrieval results in txt format. "gnd_oxford5k.mat","gnd_paris6k.mat","gnd_roxford5k.mat","gnd_rparis6k.mat", and "score_ap_from_ranks.m" are used in this file.